Colonial Exploration and Conquest in Africa

 This activity discusses colonialism in Africa.
 Colonialism has also been addressed in Module Six: Africa and Its Geography, Module Nine: Economics of Africa, Module Ten: African Politics and Government, and Module Fifteen: Africa and the World.

 What does colonialism mean?
-Take a couple of minutes to write a few sentences describing what you know already about colonialism in your Activity Journal.
+Take a couple of minutes to write a few sentences describing what you know already about colonialism.
 Also write down a few questions addressing what you do not understand or would like to learn about colonialism.
 Some of these questions may be answered in this activity.
 Some of them may not be.
 Where could you look to try to find answers to these questions?
 When you are finished, your teacher may ask you to share some of the things you wrote down in a class discussion.

 - What does colonialism mean?